Guillaume-Helbecque/P3D-DFS/README.md

 [Chapel](https://chapel-lang.org/) is a programming language designed for productive parallel computing on large-scale systems.
 Chapel supports a multi-threaded execution model via high-level abstractions for data parallelism, task parallelism, concurrency, and nested parallelism.
 Chapel's locale type enables users to specify and reason about the placement of data and tasks on a target architecture in order to tune for locality and affinity.
 Chapel supports global-view data aggregates with user-defined implementations, permitting operations on distributed data structures to be expressed in a natural manner.

-Our Chapel codes rely on version $1.32.0$. <br/>
-The corresponding Chapel's version is downloadable at: https://github.com/chapel-lang/chapel/releases.
+Our implementation relies on Chapel $1.32.0$ (latest release).
+It is not expected to compile and run on older versions.

 ## The `DistBag-DFS` distributed data structure
 The `DistBag-DFS` distributed data structure is a parallel-safe distributed multi-pool implementation that is unordered and incorporates a WS mechanism that balances workload across multiple locales, transparently to the user.
 It can contain either predefined-Chapel types, user-defined types or external ones (*e.g.* C structures).
 This data structure has been derived from the `DistBag` data structure supplied is the `DistributedBag` Chapel's module, and revised in two different ways: (1) we propose a new scheduling policy of its elements as well as a new synchronization mechanism using non-blocking split-deques, and (2) we redefine the underlying WS mechanism.

 ## Compilation & Execution
 - **Step 1:** [Set up your Chapel environment](https://chapel-lang.org/docs/usingchapel/chplenv.html) according to the machine on which your code is expected to run, and [build Chapel](https://chapel-lang.org/docs/usingchapel/building.html).
+Some predefined configuration scripts are provided in the [chpl_config](./chpl_config) directory.
 - **Step 2:** Compile with `make` and execute with:
 ```
 ./main.o --mode=distributed ${problem-specific options} -nl 2